control-the-work/control-the-work/readme.md

 ## Control the work

-_Control the work_ is is a web application to control the .
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+[Control the work](https://www.controlthework.com/) is is a web application to control the checkins and checkouts in the workplace.

 - Responsive.
 - Multilingual.